hearvox/Research/DataViz/Sharing-Charts.md

 </tr>
 <tr>
 <td><p><a href="http://www.perc.org/articles/clearing-smoke-wildfire-policy-economic-perspective">PERC</a></p>
 <p>Should tables be images or text?
 Images are simple to share but the text isn't selectable.
-Text is harder to share but can be selected (e.g., to copy-&-paste data).</td>
+Text is harder to share but can be selected -- e.g., to copy-&-paste data.
+(CMS: Drupal)</td>
 <td>√</td>
 <td>√</td>
 <td></td>